 Having enough drivers is necessary for your trucking business to succeed.
-Sadly, there are many costs of hiring drivers that will need to be paid prior to them starting their jobs.
+However, there are many hiring costs that will need to be purchased first.

-To start, you may need to invest in hiring costs, which can include working with a recruiter or posting on paid job sites.
-In addition, you must be able to afford training, licenses, permits, insurance, possible union costs, and other expenses.
-You’ll also need to budget for your staff’s uniforms and personal equipment.
+To start, you may need to invest in hiring costs, such as hiring a recruiter or posting on paid job sites.
+In addition, you must be able to afford:

 Although these costs may seem steep, your trucking business will benefit in the long-term from having more drivers.
-Using your business loan can make this possible!
+Using your small business loan can make this type of growth possible!

 Currently, there are more high-tech solutions for trucks than ever before.
-Due to this, finding ways to implement new technology is one of the surest ways your business can establish a competitive advantage.
-If you wait to update your technology, you may end up falling behind your competitors, or could risk underperforming.
+Due to this, implementing new technology is one of the surest ways your business can establish a competitive advantage.
+If you wait to update your technology, you may end up falling behind your competitors.

 Improving your company’s logistics involves many different pieces.
 These advantages are often found by process engineers, operation experts, and even using automated data systems.
 By applying for a trucking business loan, you can invest in a system that can effectively meet your needs.